 Free Will and Moral Responsibility by Chelsea Haramia

 Alternate Possibilities and Moral Responsibility by Rebecca Renninger

 Free Will and Free Choice by Jonah Nagashima

 Introduction to Deontology: Kantian Ethics by Andrew Chapman

 Download this essay in PDF.

 About the Author

-Taylor W. Cyr is a lecturer of philosophy at Washington University in St. Louis.
+Taylor W. Cyr is an Assistant Professor of Philosophy at Samford University.
 His main research interests lie at the intersection of ethics and metaphysics, including such topics as free will, moral responsibility, death, and time.
 His work has appeared in such journals as Ethics, Philosophical Studies, Philosophical Quarterly, and Erkenntnis. https://taylorwcyr.com